Shrinkage through multiple identifiability: Training conditional conformal validity

 On $\mathcal{E}_n$, Lipschitz continuity of $F_G$ near $q_{1-\alpha}$ (ensured by the density assumption in (A1)) gives

 as claimed. \end{proof}

-Proposition~\ref{prop:train-cond} strengthens Theorem~\ref{thm:conformal} from marginal to PAC-conditional coverage at a $J_{\mathrm{cal}}^{-1/2}$ rate, free of any additional structural assumption beyond (A1)--(A3).
+Proposition~\ref{prop:train-cond} strengthens Theorem~\ref{thm:conformal} from marginal to PAC conditional coverage at a $J_{\mathrm{cal}}^{-1/2}$ rate, free of any additional structural assumption beyond (A1)--(A3).
 It is distinct from the stronger---and, in this continuous setting, generally unattainable---guarantee of coverage conditional on the realized latent estimands $(\psi_1,\ldots,\psi_{J+1})$.